MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 ## Basic troubleshooting steps

-1. Log on to your Office 365 or Microsoft 365 admin portal and verify that your license is valid.
+1. Sign in your Office 365 or Microsoft 365 admin portal and verify that your license is valid.
-2. Log on to your Azure portal and verify that your Azure license is valid.
+2. Sign in your Azure portal and verify that your Azure license is valid.
 3. Sign out your account on all Microsoft Edge browsers on all the computers and/or mobile devices - not just the one you're using.
 4. Make sure you're on the latest version of Microsoft Edge that supports all the sync features (at least 98.0.1108.43 (Official build) (64-bit)).
 5. Sign back into your profile on Microsoft Edge.
 We recommend that you do a sync reset.
 For more information, see [Perform a reset to fix a synchronization problem](/deployedge/edge-learnmore-reset-data-in-cloud#perform-a-reset-to-fix-a-synchronization-problem).